min-khant-saw/interior-design/README.md

 `<Navbar />`

 When rendered, this will display a navigation bar with a hamburger menu icon that toggles a sidebar menu.
-The sidebar menu includes links to Home, Shop, About Us, Contact us, Services, Blog, Login, and Sign Up pages.
+The sidebar menu includes links to Projects, Shop, About Us, Contact us, Services, Blog, Login, and Sign Up pages.

 ## Sing in